ElhamTimory/Elham-Timory-AI-Portfolio/Lab-02-Digital-Image-Processing/README.md

 ![Image-Processing Effects](./results/image-processing-effects.png)

-This comparison summarizes several image-processing operations completed during the lab.
+This comparison summarizes several of the image-processing operations completed in the lab.